Anton-3-0-SIH2020/SIH_2020_WINNING_PROJECT_ANTON3.0/README.md

 **2. Financial Market Supported :**

+We do not have any specific target website to extract information from.
+Our crawler can extract information from any website in the world.
 Currently we use **Google's Custom Search API** to search for corporate action of each company and then scrape all the websites as returned by the API.

 ![API Search](./docs/API.png)